shrewdlogarithm/PoE-Character-Log-PS/README.md

 In the "pob/builds" directory
 XML - a Path-of-Building-compatible savefile

 ### Other Stuff ###
 "rebuildlogxml" re-creates log/html/xml files
 This can be useful to update older characters when changes are made to the parsing/output

-### Notes ###
-I made this in Powershell because almost everyone playing PoE has Powershell
-There is also a Python version at https://github.com/shrewdlogarithm/PoE-Character-Log-Python
-A version of that is tracking major PoE Streamers here>>> https://poeclog.pythonanywhere.com